 - 1 cup of dried Irish Sea Moss

-- 2 to 3 cups of filtered water
+- 2 to 3 cups of filtered water approx.

 Thoroughly rinse any surface salt or sand off the Irish Sea Moss.

-- Allow the Irish Sea Moss to rest and soak in a container of water for 20 to 30 minutes.
+Allow the Irish Sea Moss to rest and soak in a container of water for 20 to 30 minutes.

-- Repeat the rinsing process to remove any remaining sand that has become loose after soaking.
+Repeat the rinsing process to remove any remaining sand that has become loose after soaking.

-- Place the Irish Sea Moss in a large container.
+Place the Irish Sea Moss in a large container.

-- Cover with 2 to 3 cups of filtered water – keep in mind that the volume of water needed may vary from one batch to the next.
+Cover with 2 to 3 cups of filtered water – keep in mind that the volume of water needed may vary from one batch to the next.

-- Cover the container.
+Cover the container.

-- Allow to soak for 8 to 12 hours.
+Allow to soak for 8 to 12 hours.
 This can be done in a refrigerator if you prefer.

-- Place the Irish Sea Moss into a powerful blender capable of blending thick ingredients.
+Place the Irish Sea Moss into a powerful blender capable of blending thick ingredients.
 This may need to be done in stages depending on the volume your blender can handle.

-- Add the water from the bowl to the blender to assist with the blending process – you will need to make sure the Irish Sea Moss is submerged (sitting below the added water level) in the blender.
-The volume of water to achieve this can vary depending upon the batch.
+If you’re ok with the taste, add the water from the bowl to the blender to assist with the blending process – you will need to make sure the Irish Sea Moss is submerged (sitting below the added water level) in the blender.
+If the water from the soaking is too strong for you, use fresh water.

-- Blend the mix of seaweed and water until it becomes a thick gel or paste.
+Blend the mix of seaweed and water until it becomes a thick gel or paste.
 It will take on a creamy color and will be a smooth liquid paste consistency.

-- Store in the refrigerator and use as needed in recipes.
+Store in the refrigerator and use as needed in recipes.